Gnidia denudata Lindl.

 Gnidia denudata is best propagated from tip, stem and heel cuttings taken in summer.
 Use a root-stimulating hormone for semi-hardwood.
 The plant material must be taken from a healthy, vigorous mother stock, preferably at the coolest time of the day, to prevent water loss during cutting.
 Use a well-drained, rooting mixture of bark, silica grit, polystyrene or perlite, and water well.
 Place the cuttings on warm benches, in a moderate humid, misthouse.
 Rooting should take place after 5–6 weeks.
 Once cuttings have produced adequate roots, transplant into a slightly bigger pot.
 After 4–5 weeks, once well-established, transplant cuttings into larger containers and water regularly until they are fully grown.
 Established plants can be transplanted into bigger containers or out into the garden.

-- Bond.
-P, & Goldblatt, P. 1984.
+- Bond, P. & Goldblatt, P. 1984.
 Plants of the Cape flora.
 A descriptive catalogue.
-Journal of South African Botany.
-Suppl.
-Vol. 13, Kirstenbosch National Botanical Gardens of South Africa, Cape Town.
+Journal of South African Botany Suppl.
+Vol. 13, National Botanic Gardens of South Africa, Kirstenbosch, Cape Town.